Ashmaawyy/Making-A-Data-Warehouse/README.md

 - Moved Database to the cloud for scalability and performance.
 - Loaded Data from S3 bucket to Spark.
-- Loaded Data from database tables into HDFS.
+- Wrote database tables into HDFS.

 ## To run project scripts